How to Host a Hybrid Conference or Event

 11. Virtual exhibition booths

-If exhibitors are going to be present at your event, then why not incorporate them into a digital exhibition space too?
+If exhibitors are going to be present at the physical part of your event, then why not incorporate them into a digital exhibition space too?

 This will give virtual attendees the opportunity to explore the exhibition space from the comfort of their desk or sofa.
 It also means they won’t be missing out on a crucial part of the experience that the in-person attendees are enjoying.